-If you plan on using it with a MySQL or PostgreSQL database you also need the corresponding Python package, python-pymysql for MySQL or python-psycopg2 for PostgreSQL.
+If you plan on using it with a MySQL or PostgreSQL database you also need the corresponding Python package, python3-pymysql for MySQL or python3-psycopg2 for PostgreSQL.

 '''

-$ apt install python-pymysql
+$ apt install python3-pymysql

 '''

 '''

-$ apt install python-psycopg2
+$ apt install python3-psycopg2

 '''

-For other distributions, you might consider installing from Docker images or from source.
+For other distributions, you might consider installing with pip or from Docker images.